 (j) establishing maximum or minimum case loads, staffing loads or teaching loads.

 [Bill 22: Education Improvement Act, 2012, 27(3)]

-Jago was restricted to mediating a collective agreement which addressed only the concessions government had brought to the table, within the context of the “net zero” mandate.
+Dr. Jago was restricted to mediating a collective agreement which ad- dressed only the strips government had brought to the table, within the context of the “net zero” mandate.